Julie Nagam: Controversy

-Dr. Nagam has claimed Métis, German and Syrian heritage, but the Winnipeg Free Press and Hamilton Spectator exposed her Pretendian ambitions, and the $18m she raised to support them, in August 2024.
+Nagam has claimed Métis heritage but the Winnipeg Free Press and Hamilton Spectator (along with other national media outlets) challenged her claim, and the $18m she raised to represent herself as a leader of Indigenous projects, in August 2024.
 Former students and colleagues reported the harm this caused to them and to their Indigenous cultures in the Brandon Sun.

 Research activities

-Nagam’s research focused on Indigenous art and curatorial practices, theory, and methodologies.
-She was especially interested in public, digital, and new media art.

-In 2020-2021, Nagam became Nuit Blanche Toronto’s inaugural Artistic Director.
-Nagam was leading the partnership "The space between us: Collaborations within Indigenous, Circumpolar and Pacific places through digital media", funded by the Social Sciences and Humanities Research Council.
-Nagam presented it as the inaugural artistic director for Nuit Blanche Toronto.
+In 2020–2021, Nagam became Nuit Blanche Toronto’s inaugural Artistic Director presenting "The space between us: Collaborations within Indigenous, Circumpolar and Pacific places through digital media", funded by the Social Sciences and Humanities Research Council.
 The theme "focuses on the connections across urban, polar and pacific landscapes revealing the space between us as a potential site for sharing knowledges."